Lydia-Strough/Lydia-Strough_Python3_What-Pup/README.txt

   API: Gradio.app
   The application is permanently hosted in a HuggingFace.co “public space”

 DIRECTIONS: Click the link below to access the application on HuggingFace (https://huggingface.co/spaces/Lydia-Strough/What-Pup).
-For all other information regarding this project, including code, data and model reports, user guides, and more, see "Lydia_Strough_C964_Task2_Documentation.docx".
+See "USER GUIDE.docx" for an application user guide.
+For all other information regarding this project, including code, data and model reports, see "Lydia_Strough_C964_Task2_Documentation.docx".